tlsnotary/docs-mdbook/src/quick_start/browser_extension.md

 When the notarization is ready, you can click **View Proof**.
 If you did close the UI, you can find the proof by clicking **History** and **View Proof**.
   <img width="477" src="images/extension_history.png">

 You also have the option to download the proof.
-You can view this proof later by using the **Verify** button or via <https://tlsnotary.github.io/proof_viz/>.
+You can view this proof later by using the **Verify** button or via <https://explorer.tlsnotary.org/>.
+You can get the Notary public key by visiting the Notary API specified [above](#notary-server).

 ## Troubleshooting